 - ACCOUNT REGISTRATION.
 You create an ILG account by clicking “Register” and filling out the registration form.

 - PREPARATION.
 You read the Rules Governing Admission, use the Application Steps, and use the General Application Checklist to begin gathering the information and documentation you will need to successfully complete the application.

 - APPLICATION REGISTRATION.
 After logging in to your online account, you select your application type and click “Apply.”
 A series of questions will seek to confirm your eligibility.

 - SUBMISSION.
 You answer the application questions and submit the necessary information.
 You upload the required documentation and mail the documents that must be sent in hard copy.
 The application is considered submitted or ‘filed’ on the date you press the ‘Final Submit’ button.

 - ACCEPTANCE.
-If and when the application is Complete including all required documentation, it will be accepted by Admissions.
+If the application is Complete, including all required documentation, it will be accepted by Admissions.
 Once your application is accepted, you are expected to update it as necessary until you are admitted.
 Any changes should be reported within 10 days of occurrence.

 - PROCESSING.
 The Admissions Office will Process the application in the order it was received.
 Depending on the number of applications, Processing generally begins 1-4 weeks after Acceptance.
-Processing involves a detailed review of the application and the commencement of the investigation; this takes 4-6 months.
+Processing involves a detailed review of the application and the commencement of the investigation, and this takes 4-6 months.
 The Admissions Office may follow up with you to obtain additional documentation, information, or explanations.
 During this stage you may receive a “Deficiency Notice” that will list the documents needed to complete your file.
 At any time during processing the Admissions Office may request the original or a copy of an uploaded document.
-You must mail this document before the deadline specified in the request or you will be charged a late fee.

 - REVIEW.
 The Character and Fitness Committee meets to examine the application and the information obtained through the Bar’s investigation.